Residents and fellows planning to deliver a presentation during pharmacotherapy rounds should be aware of the below information, forms, and deadlines.

 - Topics for pharmacotherapy rounds must be submitted 55 business days prior to presentation.

-- CV, learning objectives, and presentation outline must be submitted using the pharmacotherapy rounds application 45 business days prior to presentation.
+- CV, COI, learning objectives, educational needs assessment, and activity information (including title, date, evaluator, and mentor) must be submitted using the pharmacotherapy rounds application 45 business days prior to presentation.

 |The University of Maryland School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmaceutical education.
 These programs (UAN listed above) meet the ACPE criteria for 1.0 Contact Hour (0.1 CEU).
 Statements of credit will be mailed within three weeks of each program to participants who successfully complete the program.
 Successful completion of the program requires your signature on the completed evaluation form and on the session sign in sheet and participation at the entire program for which you are seeking credit.
 Evaluation forms must be completed and returned at the conclusion of the program.
 This program is supported solely by the University of Maryland School of Pharmacy.|